 If trains aren’t your thing, the next option for public transportation from London to Dover is via bus.

-You can book bus tickets on the National Express website, and they start from about £8.
+You can book bus tickets on the Omio website, and they start from about £8.

 Buses from London to Dover leave from London Victoria Coach Station, and they take anywhere to 2 and a half to 3 and a half hours as listed on the website, which can quickly balloon in bad traffic.